Categories

 cPanel - The valid, the suspect, and the 3rd party (Part 1)

 Ever wondered what you can still do with 25-year-old code in a modern hosting environment?
 PTT-2025-021 was quite the journey!
-Unpack this critical RCE we discovered and disclosed, which lets you bypass restricted environments like cPanel's jailshell.
-In part 1 of 3, we break down how an unsafe Perl "open" function became our ticket to a reverse shell - and how the exploit works.
+Unpack this (potentially Remote) Code Execution vulnerability we discovered and disclosed, which lets you bypass restricted environments like cPanel's jailshell.
+In part 1 of 3, we break down how an unsafe Perl "open" function became our ticket to a executing arbitrary system commands - and how the exploit works.

 - Author(s)